Resilient Flooring (Types & Differences Guide)

 Rubber

+Most yoga studios and gyms use rubber for their floor covering because it is gentle on the joints without losing its shape.
 In the past, homes and establishments that used rubber flooring installed organic rubber materials.
 The majority of places that use this resilient flooring option now install synthetic rubbers.

 Educational institutions, healthcare facilities, health clubs, sports arenas, and industrial settings also use rubber flooring.
-Residential homes use it for their playrooms, nurseries, children’s bedrooms, family rooms, recreation rooms, and home offices.
+Residential homes use it for their playrooms, nurseries, childrenโs bedrooms, family rooms, recreation rooms, and home offices.

 Cork

 Homeowners who want to add a touch of eco-friendliness to their floors can use cork.
 This product can come in various shapes and sizes, made from thinly-sliced organic cork, mainly from the Cork Oak tree.
+Cork is a greener option than rubber, allowing families to make a safe play area, bedroom, and recreational space for their children.

-Resilient flooring is perfect for people who want to strike a balance between comfort and durability.
+Conclusion: Resilient flooring is perfect for people who want to strike a balance between comfort and durability.
 Vinyl remains the king of resilient flooring, although there is an ongoing trend for high-end clickable and realistic luxury vinyl tiles and planks.

 Families with young children can opt for cork floors because it is safer for small and young bodies while maintaining the durability everyone seeks in a flooring option.